 Emergency Situations

-No one wants to find themselves in an emergency situation on the water but knowing what to do in an emergency could save your life.
-Watch the video to learn more about what to do in an emergency.
+No one wants to find themselves in an emergency situation on the water.
+Knowing what to do in an emergency, however, could save your life.
+Watch this video to learn more about what to do in an emergency:

 General Safety Tips

-All persons who operate a boat have a responsibility to ensure a safe boating experience for themselves and everyone on board.
-Watch the video to learn safety tips.
+All individuals who operate a boat have a responsibility to ensure a safe boating experience for themselves and everyone on board.
+Watch the video to learn valuable safety tips:

 Impaired Boating

 Impaired boating IS impaired driving.
-If you’re operating a watercraft, stay sober.
-Suspect someone is impaired while operating a vessel?
-This a crime in progress, call 9-1-1 immediately.
-Watch the video to learn more about impaired boating.
+If you are operating a watercraft, stay sober.
+Suspect that someone is impaired while operating a vessel?
+This a crime in progress: dial 9-1-1 immediately.
+Watch the following video to learn more about impaired boating:

 Life Jackets

-Did you know that wearing a lifejacket can prevent 90% of boat-related drownings?
+Did you know that wearing a life jacket can prevent 90% of boat-related drownings?
 Life jackets save lives.
 "I can swim" is not enough.
-Watch the video to learn more about life jackets.
+Watch this video to learn more about life jackets:

 Statistic provided by the Red Cross